I ate at the Saved by the Bell restaurant and now my life is complete.

 It was a childhood dream come true.

-Me and Max, as in THE Max, Ed Alonzo, who played Max on Saved by the Bell and was at Saved by the Max opening week.
+Me and Max, as in THE Max, Ed Alonzo, who played Max on Saved by the Bell and was at Saved by the Max, the Saved by the Bell restaurant in Chicago, opening week.

 What I ate at Saved by the Max